meetjestad/mjs_bootstrap/README.md

 everything went ok, the last two lines should be:

 	INFO: Registered device on TTN.
-	INFO: Note: Device was reset.
+	INFO: Note: Device was restarted.

 When TTN registration fails
 ---------------------------